 - Banned in Sarasota County Florida

-- Banned in Union County Mississippe
+- Banned in Union County Mississippi

 - Illegal for human consumption in Denver, CO

 On November 14, 2017, the FDA issued a public warning against the herb.
 They cited 36 kratom-related deaths.
-But, there was also reports of the herb laced with hydrocodone and other opioids, which could link to these deaths.
-As of post’s publish date, the FDA still advises people to avoid using kratom.
+But, there were also reports of the herb laced with hydrocodone and other opioids, which could link to these deaths.
+As of this post’s publish date, the FDA still advises people to avoid using kratom.

 Is It Dangerous to Take Kratom?